wilddima/pundit_kit/README.md

 ## Code of Conduct

-Everyone interacting in the PunditNamespaces project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/wilddima/pundit_namespaces/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the PunditKit project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/wilddima/pundit_kit/blob/master/CODE_OF_CONDUCT.md).